 Beartooth Highway, America

 Beartooth Highway, otherwise known as the Beartooth, is located on a section of Route 212 and is the highest paved highway in the Northern Rocky Mountains.
-It begins just south of Red Lodge, Montana, at an elevation of around 1,950 metres and ends near the Northeast Entrance to Yellowstone National Park in Wyoming.
+It begins just south of Red Lodge, Montana, at an elevation of around 1,950m and ends near the Northeast Entrance to Yellowstone National Park in Wyoming.